While adding milk to black tea is a very common practice, green tea has been traditionally served plain, without milk or sugar.

 This roasting process gives it a very pleasant, almost caramel-like and nutty flavor which goes well with milk too.

-If you’re interested in trying this delicious drink for yourself, I suggest trying this hojicha latte recipe.
+If you’re interested in trying this delicious drink for yourself, I suggest trying my hojicha latte recipe.

 So there you have two examples for cups of green tea that turn out perfectly fine with milk!

-There are so many types of green tea, I haven’t tried them all with milk, but until now I’ve tried the following with good results:
+There are so many types of green tea, so obviously I haven’t tried them all with milk, but until now I’ve tried the following with good results:

 - Green tea powder (that is not matcha)

 - Jasmine tea (from green tea) – this is actually a quite common combination in boba tea parlors!

 So, my suggestion is, if you feel called to drink your green tea with some milk or cream, just do some experimenting for yourself.